-- A. Tapping Sleeves and Saddles:

-- 1. Manufacturers:

-- a.
-Mueller Co.

-- b.
-Kennedy Valve Co.

-- c.
-Romac Industries, Inc

-- d.
-JCM Industries

-- e.
-Ford Meter Box Company, Inc

-- f.
-Smith-Blair, Inc

-- g.
-Substitutions: Approved equal.

-- 2. For taps 2-inches or smaller, use stainless steel tapping saddles with stainless steel bands equal to the width of the saddle.

-- 3. For taps larger than 2-inches, use fusion-bonded epoxy-coated steel, dual compression type tapping sleeves.

-- 4. All bands, straps, bolts, nuts and washers shall be SS 304.
-All bolts shall be provided by manufacturer especially for use with their respective components.

-- 5. Working pressure rating: 250 psi.

-- 6. Tapping sleeves and saddles shall be used on non-fusible PVC, unrestrained belland-spigot PVC, and DI pipe only.
-All taps on fusible PVC pipe or restrained PVC pipe shall be performed using MJ reducing tees.

-- 7. Tapped Outlet: FNPT or MJ, as indicated on Drawings

-- 8. Non-stainless tapping sleeves within "Corrosive Soil Areas" as designated on the Drawings and this Section shall require cathodic protection.

-- 9. Threadolets, where called for on Drawings, shall be welded to the pipe, ground, and blasted (if possible) prior to applying fusion-bonded epoxy coating to the pipe.
+- A. Tapping Sleeves and Saddles: - 1.
+Manufacturers: - a.
+Mueller Co. - b.
+Kennedy Valve Co. - c.
+Romac Industries, Inc - d.
+JCM Industries - e.
+Ford Meter Box Company, Inc - f.
+Smith-Blair, Inc - g.
+Substitutions: Approved equal. - 2.
+For taps 2-inches or smaller, use nylon coated ductile iron tapping saddles with stainless steel dual compression straps. - 3.
+For taps larger than 2-inches, use fusion-bonded epoxy-coated steel. - 4.
+All saddles shall be specifically designed for use on the type of piping that is being tapped. - 5.
+All bands, straps, bolts, nuts and washers shall be SS 304.
+All bolts shall be provided by manufacturer especially for use with their respective components. - 6.
+Saddle Working pressure rating: 350 psi. - 7.
+Sleeve Working pressure rating: 250 psi - 8.
+Tapping sleeves and saddles shall be used on non-fusible PVC, unrestrained bell-and-spigot PVC, and DI pipe only.
+All taps on fusible PVC pipe or restrained PVC pipe shall be performed using MJ reducing tees. - 9.
+Tapped Outlet: FNPT or MJ, as indicated on Drawings - 10.
+Non-stainless tapping sleeves within "Corrosive Soil Areas" as designated on the Drawings and this Section shall require cathodic protection. - 11.
+All pipe taps shall be made with an engineer approved "tapping machine". - 12.
+Threadolets, where called for on Drawings, shall be welded to the pipe, ground, and blasted (if possible) prior to applying fusion-bonded epoxy coating to the pipe.